 The grading policies of the ADN Program are more rigorous than those of Rhodes State College general education courses to ensure student competence.
 The student must earn a 78% or better in all NSG and related coursework in the ADN program.
 The student must earn at least a 90% on all drug calculation tests/quizzes throughout the program.
 The student must earn an overall satisfactory grade on all required skill competency checkoffs.
-Also, the student must earn an overall satisfactory grade for clinical rotations.
-General Education Courses may be offered online or at the main campus at 4240 Campus Drive, Lima, Ohio.
-All nursing courses are held at the Borra Center for Health Sciences, 8 Town Square, Lima, Ohio.
+Also, the student must earn an overall satisfactory grade for clinical rotations. ut not limited to the use of personal protective equipment (PPE).
+Some PPE may be a personal expense.